Partner communities

 Píntag

-Situated in the breathtaking Ecuadorian Andes only 30 km south of Quito, Píntag is a rural, agricultural community that prides itself on its inspiring community projects, from resisting mining in their community to seed banks and eco-tourism.
+Situated in the breathtaking Ecuadorian Andes only 30 km southeast of Quito, Píntag is a rural, agricultural community that prides itself on its inspiring community projects, from resisting mining in their community to seed banks and eco-tourism.
 The direct link for Pachaysana's work in Píntag is through an alliance with the Píntag Amaru Movement, a collective which promotes spaces for learning and exploration of identity as peoples with an almost infinite historical content.

 Click here to learn more about these projects and Pachaysana's work with Píntag.